1.6 Evidence-based youth policy

 The Center for Welfare and Labor Research (SVA) at Oslo Metropolitan College (OsloMet) consists of four research institutes that conduct commissioned research on working life, consumption, city and regions, adolescence and aging, as well as the services and organization of the welfare society.
 The four institutes are: the Work Research Institute (AFI), Norwegian Social Research (NOVA), the Norwegian Institute for Urban and Regional Research (NIBR), and the Consumption Research Norway (SIFO).
 The NOVA youth research section conducts multi-disciplinary empirical research based on local and regional qualitative and quantitative studies, as well as national representative surveys.
 Main research topics are youth culture and leisure activities, school adjustment, transitions from school to employment, alcohol and drug use, social problems, intergenerational relations and issues concerning ethnicity and multi-cultural society.

-The Ministry of Children and Families is funding a research project conducted at Norwegian Social Research (NOVA) on parenting in ethnic and religious minority contexts in Norway.
-The background for the project is a concern about public family and childhood services and institutions being premised on majority families’ norms and values.
-There is also concern on the part of public authorities relating to gender equality and lack of autonomy for children and young people in some minority families.
-The aim of the project is to develop research-based knowledge about different forms of parenthood that co-exist in Norway, based on parents’ own perspectives.
-This knowledge can contribute to developing public services that are adapted to different families’ needs.
+• In 2018, the Ministry of Children and Families funded a research project conducted at Norwegian Social Research (NOVA) on parenting in ethnic and religious minority contexts in Norway.
+The background for the project was a concern about public family and childhood services and institutions being premised on majority families’ norms and values.
+There was also concern on the part of public authorities relating to gender equality and lack of autonomy for children and young people in some minority families.
+The aim of the project was to develop research-based knowledge about different forms of parenthood that co-exist in Norway, based on parents’ own perspectives.

 National statistics and available data sources